mheadd/year-in-review/README.md

 A simple client-side app to compare building permits opened in 2014 v 2013 for select cities.
 All data comes from CivicData.com via the CKAN SQL Search API.

+## Notes on data

+Some datasets used in this example may contain test data.

+All summary charts show numbers based on the date when a permit is opened, except for Grand Rapids, MI and Framingham, MA which show numbers based on when a permit is issued.

 ## Built with

 * [Boostrap](http://getbootstrap.com/): Makes building great looking websites easy.